Gratschew/Daily-Space/README.md

 - NASA's API - Astronomy picture of the DayOpen
 - Notify's API - How Many People Are In Space Right Now

-The app is written in HTML5/CSS3/JavaScript/Node.js and a few lines of jQuery.
+The web app is written in HTML5/CSS3/JavaScript/Node.js and a few lines of jQuery.